123jimin/voltedit/README.md

 ### Simple Chart Creator
 These features will be implemented by this weekend.
+* Selecting
+* Editing notes
 * Writing simple KSH file
+* Utilizing native FS if possible

 These features will be implemented by this month.
-* Selecting
-* Editing notes
 * Adding lasers
 * Editing chart metadata